What is the Sampson-Matthews Collection?

 Shortly after the acquisition, Merkur reached out to A.J.
 Casson and advised him that he had located the Sampson-Matthews “mother lode”.
 Casson was invited to visit Merkur’s storage facility and inspect the anthology.
 He reviewed each work and was satisfied they were what remained of the original handcrafted oil silkscreens from the project he had supervised many years before.
 Though in his 90s, he took the time to painstakingly authenticate each work by adding his signature, writing “Supervised by A.J.
 Casson” on the face of each piece.
 During his time at Sampson-Matthews Limited he had personally translated some of the paintings to silkscreen himself; these pieces, which include images by Emily Carr, Tom Thomson, and Casson himself, he simply signed “A.J.
 Casson”.
 All of the existing silkscreens that display either of these signature formats come from this last stash from the original Sampson-Matthews Limited inventory.
 Shortly after authenticating these works,A.J.
 Casson passed away at the ripe age of 94; he was the last surviving member of the Group of Seven.

 The entire collection of remaining silkscreens, now signed by A.J.
 Casson, were acquired from Max Merkur by our organisation in 1992.
-We have held these works for more than 24 years in a climate-controlled art storage facility.
+We have held these works for almost 30 years in a climate-controlled art storage facility.
 During the ensuing years, we have sold a number of pieces to various organisations and galleries across Canada.
 Given the direct lineage of this collection to the original founders, we have reinstated Sampson-Matthews Limited in an effort to share these works and their beautiful history.
 We are very pleased to offer this website, rich in the researched history of the beloved artists involved, and offer for sale the very last pieces from the original Sampson-Matthews Limited collection.